tarantool/doc/doc/reference/tooling/tt_cli/download.rst

 ~~~~~~~~~~~~~~

 To download the Tarantool Enterprise SDK using ``tt download``, you need to provide
-access credentials for Tarantool customer zone.
+access credentials for the Tarantool customer zone.
 Use one of the following ways to pass
 the username and the password:

 *   A text file specified in the ``ee.credentials_path`` parameter of the
-    :ref:`tt enviromnment configuration <tt-config_file>`:
+    :ref:`tt environment configuration <tt-config_file>`:

     ..  code-block:: yaml